Home ApplesHow to Make Kolaches: A Step-by-Step Guide

 The Perfect Dough

 At the heart of a great kolache is its dough.
 Made from all-purpose flour, yeast, milk, and butter, this dough has a hint of sweetness from added sugar.
 To create the delicious texture, knead the dough for 10 minutes and allow it to rise twice.
 The two resting periods let the yeast expand, producing a fluffy and tender finished product.
-The best part of this recipe is that kneading is done with a mixer and a dough hook, making the preparation quick and easy.
+The best part of this recipe is that you can knead the dough with a mixer and a dough hook, making the preparation quick and easy.

 Crafting the Filling